HAA5 & Disinfection Byproduct Information

 The higher than normal rainfall in 2018 resulted in a 50 percent increase in the amount of dissolved natural organic matter (NOM) in Cobble Mountain Reservoir, which is the main source of Agawam’s drinking water.
 The increased amount of dissolved NOM interacting with the necessary disinfectant levels has resulted in higher than typical HAA5 levels in the treated water provided by SWSC to Agawam.
 Although the levels of dissolved NOM are decreasing, they are still elevated.
 We also believe that a fire flow test that preceded the sampling may have contributed to the elevated HAA5 readings at 36 Main Street.
 In support of this theory, the chlorine residual reading for the DBPs was approximately 80% higher than the average of readings when bacteria samples were taken before and after the disinfection byproduct sampling.

 What is being done?

 We are working closely with our water supplier at the Springfield Water and Sewer Commission (SWSC).
-They have modified the existing treatment process to reduce the levels of HAA5 in the distribution system while maintaining safe chorine levels.
-A return to more normal precipitation patterns in 2019 could also reduce the amount of NOM in the raw water and in turn a reduction in HAA5.
+They have modified the existing treatment process to reduce the levels of HAA5 in the distribution system while maintaining safe chlorine levels.
+Though NOM has decreased from its highest levels in 2018, SWSC continues to see elevated NOM in the raw water.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.